 - Supplier Title

 - Supplier's Direct Email

 - Total/Estimated value of contract

 - How will the event be paid for (p-card/travel card or Marketplace requisition)

 - Start/End date of function

-- Description of event/pertinent info
+- Title and Description of Event

-- If there are no legal terms, and business terms only, the PSC will email and let the department know they can sign the contract themselves.
+NOTE: If there are no legal terms, and business terms only, the PSC will email and let the department know they can sign the contract themselves.

 - Payment to the supplier can be made using a University issued Procurement Card for purchases under $5K, or a Purchase Requisition through the CU Marketplace for purchases over $5K.